Table of Contents

-How to use Foxtail Millet and add to our Diet:
+How to use Foxtail Millet and add it to our Diet:

 Foxtail Millet is a versatile grain that can be fitted into our breakfast, lunch, and dinner.
-For breakfast you can make upma, for lunch you can make pulao, khichdi, biriyani and for dinner, you can make roti out of it.
+For breakfast you can make upma, for lunch, you can make pulao, khichdi, and biriyani and for dinner, you can make roti out of it.
 You can include foxtail millet 2 to 3 times a week.
 Soaking foxtail millet for 6-8 hours is essential as it breaks down the phytic acid and helps in better digestion.
 For me, it becomes easy and quick for cooking.

 How to eat Foxtail Millet:

 - We can make dishes for breakfast, dinner, and lunch.

 - The nutty flavor makes it a good sweet dish.

 - It can be grounded as flour and we can make bread, cakes, and rotis.